 Fundbox isn’t the cheapest financing out there, but for those who don’t qualify for other options, it’s still a worthy contender.

-Fundbox fees may vary from applicant to applicant.
+Fundbox interest rate fees vary from applicant to applicant.
+The current rate for: .

 Unlike many other online lenders, Fundbox doesn’t charge origination fees, nor fees for early repayment.